-As illustrated in FIGS. 3-5, the analyte retention device 26 includes a housing 40, a seal 42, a membrane 44, and a support 46, all to be described in greater detail herein with respect to specific embodiments depicted in a portion of the figures.
-In general, it is noted that the housing 40 may have a standard connection, e.g., LUER.
-It may be fabricated in an array of various designs optimized to meet specific application (size, materials, flow rate, flow volumes, pressure) requirements.
+As illustrated in FIGS. 3-5, the analyte retention device 26 generally includes a housing 40, a seal 42, a membrane 44, and a support 46, all to be described in greater detail herein with respect to specific embodiments depicted in a portion of the figures.
+In general, it is noted that the housing 40 has a connector (such as a LUER connector) and may be fabricated in an array of various designs optimized to meet specific application (size, materials, flow rate, flow volumes, pressure) requirements.
 The seal 42 defines and establishes a reproducible flow area.
 That is, it establishes a consistent sample flow area, which flow area may be equivalent to an IR beam path cross section, for example.
 The seal 42 seals the perimeter of the membrane 44 and the support 46 so as not to allow analyte or interferent material to flow around/under the membrane 44 into the analysis field.
 More generally, the seal 42 provides an air and liquid tight seal.
 The material chosen for the seal 42 is selected to be physically and chemically robust enough to handle differential pressures across the membrane 44 and the support 46 without compromising materials or analysis.
 It is also selected not to affect the IR processing of the sample.
+The seal 42 may be formed from portions of the housing 40, the support 46 and/or a separate deformable structure, such as a gasket.